open3e/open3e/README.md

     to read dids 265 and 266 as JSON-objects (even w/o option -json):
     {"mode": "read-json", "data":[265,266]}

-    it's possible to use complex addressing mode.
-Quotes must be used for complex addressing:
+    it's possible to use complex addressing mode:
     {"mode": "read-json", "data":[256,257,396,"0x6a1.[257,259,261]","0x6a1.256.BusType"]}
+    IMPORTANT REMARK: Quotes must be used for complex addressing.
+The ECU-address must be specified in Python hex format (leading 0x), e.g. 0x680

     to read dids 265 and 266 as raw data (even w/o option -raw):
     {"mode": "read-raw", "data":[265,266]}